 I started this project in 2015.
 Previously I have been playing a lot in more traditional jazzcombos, most of the time including either piano or guitar.
 So for this project, I wanted to challenge myself and assemble an ensemble without any chord-playing instruments.
-This has forced me to think more in voiceleading than in traditional chordstructures, which makes me as a composer thoroughly think about every note that I write.
-I really think it is much easier to be creative with some kind of frame or rules, than with too much freedom.
+This has forced me to think more in voiceleading than in traditional chordstructures, which makes me thoroughly think about every note that I write.
+I really think it is much easier to be creative with some kind of framework, than with too much freedom.
 Then if one feels like it, one can always break the rules anyway, but to have them there in the first place, can be a real asset.

 Not having a harmony instrument also makes the band sound very transparent, since there is a lot less notes flying around, which in turn means less stepping on toes.
 Moreover this makes the musical ideas stronger, both those written down and those improvised.
 This also adds even more responsibility to every musician in the band and you can’t really hide behind anyone else.
-I think this is a really good starting point for creating really great musical moments.
+For all these reasons I really enjoy working with this band.

 If you have any questions or suggestions, please don't hesitate to contact me right here.